 This is a family resort with a relaxed atmosphere and some good places to eat both on and off the mountain.
 Whilst there are plenty of bars (and one nightclub) to choose from, party animals would be better advised to stay in nearby Morzine.

-“I can see the concern about the lack of altitude,” said a reader, “but it wasn’t a problem…they seemed to have fairly comprehensive cannon coverage in case of emergencies”.
+“I can see the concern about the lack of altitude,” said a reporter, “but it wasn’t a problem…they seemed to have fairly comprehensive cannon coverage in case of emergencies”.

 On a good day, the skiing around Les Gets and Morzine is superb – especially for beginner and intermediate levels.
 More advanced skiing can be found on Mont Chery, Chamossiere and Nyon.
 The Les Gets bowl also has a couple of black runs, but these are shorter in length.